oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     Returns the connection string associated with the ConnectParams instance.

+.. method:: ConnectParams.get_network_service_names()

+    Returns a list of the network service names found in the :ref:`tnsnames.ora <optnetfiles>` file which is inside the directory that can be identified by the attribute :attr:`~ConnectParams.config_dir`.
+    If a tnsnames.ora file does not exist, then an exception is raised.

 .. method:: ConnectParams.parse_connect_string(connect_string)

     Parses the connect string into its components and stores the parameters.